Did China trick the world into committing economic suicide?

 “On March 13, suspicious accounts began storming his Twitter feed and likening his plan to genocide,” he wrote.
 “This language almost never appears in Johnson’s feed before March 12, and several of the accounts were hardly active before then.”

 But China’s propaganda efforts went far beyond social media.

 In July, FBI director Chris Wray revealed American politicians had been explicitly approached by the CCP to endorse China’s strategy.

 “We have heard from federal, state and even local officials that Chinese diplomats are aggressively urging support for China’s handling of the COVID-19 crisis,” he told the Hudson Institute.

 “Yes, this is happening at both the federal and state levels.
 Not that long ago, we had a state senator who was recently even asked to introduce a resolution supporting China’s response to the pandemic.”

 Last month, Australia announced a sweeping inquiry into Chinese infiltration of the university sector, after revelations by The Australian newspaper that dozens of the country’s leading researchers had been co-opted into the CCP’s secretive “Thousand Talents” program.

 In the US, leading science and medical research institutions including the National Institutes of Health, the National Science Foundation and Harvard University have been rocked by revelations of undisclosed financial ties to the Chinese government.

-Back in May, Richard Horton, editor-in-chief of the esteemed medical journal, told Chinese state TV that China’s lockdown was “not only the right thing to do, but it also showed other countries how they should respond in the face of such an acute threat”.
+Back in May, Richard Horton, editor-in-chief of the esteemed medical journal The Lancet, told Chinese state TV that China’s lockdown was “not only the right thing to do, but it also showed other countries how they should respond in the face of such an acute threat”.